 So, you might be wondering why I’m displaying history this way.
 After all, the History Channel website, Wikipedia, Biography.com, most adult biographies, and so many others don’t use the storybook method to convey their information.
 Well, reason #1 why I’m going this route is because everyone else uses articles to tell stories, and I don’t like staying inside boxes.
 It’s more fun to think and be outside of them.

 Second, despite common opinion, it’s easier to learn from and remember a narration than an article.
 Let me prove it to you.
 Think about your favorite book as a kid.
 Can you remember the plot line?
 Who were the characters?
 Which one was your favorite?
 What was the setting?
 Remember it– let that story come to life in your mind again.
-Okay, now with that in mind, I want you to think about your school history textbooks.
+Okay, now I want you to think about your school history textbooks.
 Can you remember the stories in them?
 What about the characters that filled the pages?
 Did you even have a favorite story?

 Anything at all?
 No?
 Hmm.
 I rest my case.